christianalfoni/react-states/README.md

 - We are not being explicit about what states this reducer can be in: `NOT_LOADED`, `LOADING`, `LOADED` and `ERROR`
 - There is one state not expressed at all, `NOT_LOADED`
-- There is not internal understanding of state when an action is handled.
+- There is no internal understanding of state when an action is handled.
 It will be handled regardless of the current state of the reducer

 **A typical way to express logic in React is:**